Use a prompt flow to manage conversation in a chat app

 • Subscription: Your Azure subscription

-• Location: Select Help me choose and then select gpt-4 in the Location helper window and use the recommended region*
+• Location: Select Help me choose and then select gpt-4o in the Location helper window and use the recommended region*

 • Connect Azure AI Search: Skip connecting

-* Azure OpenAI resources are constrained at the tenant level by regional quotas.
-In the event of a quota limit being reached later in the exercise, there’s a possibility you may need to create another resource in a different region.
+* Azure OpenAI resources are constrained by regional model quotas.
+In the event of a quota limit being exceeded later in the exercise, there’s a possibility you may need to create another resource in a different region.

 5. Select Next and review your configuration.
 Then select Create and wait for the process to complete.